lanl/BEE/src/beeflow/data/cwl/bee_workflows/clamr-wf-noyaml/slurm-charliecloud/README.md

-# CLAMR-FFMPEG WORKFLOW (Fog)
+# CLAMR-FFMPEG WORKFLOW

-This workflow executes the `CLAMR` AMR simulation and then runs `ffmpeg`, represented in a single CWL file.
+These workflows execute the `CLAMR` AMR simulation and then runs `ffmpeg`, represented in a single CWL file.

 ## Container registry interactions